rodrigocabrito/Tintolmarket/README.md

 # Tintolmarket
-Client-Server for buying, selling and other wine related things.
+Client-Server app for buying, selling and other wine related things.